VanHulleOne/SciSlice/README.md

 that exactly.
 On my computer the full command was: <br/>
 <br/>
 `C:\Anaconda3\python.exe -i "$(FULL_CURRENT_PATH)"`<br/><br/>
 Now select save.
 For a command I chose ctrl-r and hit ok.
-Now you can edit the parameters.py file, **save the changes** (if you do not save the changes then it will run the old changes, which can be confusing) and finally hit your hot keys (ctrl-r).
-Notepad++ will call Python and run your program.
+Now you can hit your hot keys (ctrl-r) and Notepad++ will call Python and run your program.